abrovinsch/Fritiof-Python/readme.md

 If you want to, you can split your project across many files.
 Use *insert* to load the entire contents of a given file.
 The syntax for this insert looks like this: `-insert <path of file without file extension>`

-To do this however, you need to specify where the directory with the other .fritiof files exist.
+To do this, however, you need to specify where the directory with the other .fritiof files exists.
 This directory is referred to as the *dictionary*.
 To specify where the dictionary-path, use this syntax: `-dictionary <path of dictionary folder>`

-Lets say we have a *my_dictionary folder* with a *fruit.fritiof* and a *colors.fritiof* file which we would like to use.
+Let's say we have a *my_dictionary folder* with a *fruit.fritiof* and a *colors.fritiof* file which we would like to use.
 We could insert them like this:
 ```
 -dictionary /users/abrovinsch/my_dictionary
 -insert fruit